-Statistics indicate that most children killed as car passengers are either not wearing a seat belt or have an incorrectly fastened restraint (KfV, 2005).
+Statistics indicate that most children killed as car passengers are either not wearing a seat belt or have an incorrectly fastened restraint (KFV, 2005).

 The safety gain from seat belt use and appropriate child restraint use is enormous.
+Chaloupka-Risser (2014) points out that a crash at 50km/h without child safety seat is equivalent to a free fall from a height of 10 m and that a collision at only 15km/h without a child safety seat can be fatal for children.
 Rearward-facing systems have been shown to reduce injuries between 90% and 95%, while forward-facing systems have been shown to have an injury reducing effect of approximately 60%.
 The use of child safety seats has been shown to reduce infant deaths in cars by approximately 71% and deaths to small children by 54%.
-See ERSO Vehicles web text.
+(See ERSO Vehicles web text).

 According to a study, for children aged between 4 and 7 years, booster seats reduce injury risk by 59% (Committee on Injury, Violence, and Poison Prevention, 2011).

-In 2007, the Austrian Road Safety Board (KfV) observed approximately 2.000 children as passengers in cars in urban areas of Austria in order to analyse the use of child or passenger restraint systems.
+In 2007, the Austrian Road Safety Board (KFV) observed approximately 2.000 children as passengers in cars in urban areas of Austria in order to analyse the use of child or passenger restraint systems.
 The survey showed that 20% of the children used neither a seat-belt (for children with a height of more than 150 cm) nor a special safety-seat for smaller children.
 A study by the ÖAMTC (Austrian Automobile and Touring Club) in 2010 showed that 40% of all children were not appropriately secured and restrained when travelling as car passengers.
+Studies in the USA indicate similar figures.
+38% of the children aged 12 years and younger who died in a crash in 2013 were not buckled up (NHTSA 2015).

-An observation in the Netherlands in 2008 showed a lower figure of 12% (SWOV, 2010 Fs Seat belts and child restraint seats).
+An observation in the Netherlands in 2008 showed a lower figure of 12% (SWOV, 2010).